roq-trading/roq-schema/README.md

 * Roq's native C++
 * Simple Binary Encoding (SBE)
-* FlatBuffers
+* FlatBuffers (FBS)
 * Protocol Buffers (PROTO or PROTOBUF)

-Other protocols defined by this project should be considered experimental at this point.
+Other protocols, defined by this project, should be considered experimental at this point.

+* Cap'n Proto (CAPNP)
+* JSON

 ## Links